Summary

 Smoke Free Places

 There is a comprehensive ban on smoking in indoor workplaces, indoor public places, and public transport.
-The only exception to the ban is for long-distance passenger ships.
+The only exception to the ban is for designated smoking rooms or areas in sea-going passenger vessels, airports, and common areas of apartment buildings.
 Sub-national jurisdictions may enact more stringent laws than the national legislation.

 Tobacco Advertising, Promotion and Sponsorship